ifnesi/kafka-pyrallel-consumer/README.md

 This a wrapper around the Python `Consumer` class ([confluent_kafka](https://docs.confluent.io/platform/current/clients/confluent-kafka-python/html/index.html) Python lib), called `PyrallelConsumer`.

 This wrapper class provides a way to process Kafka messages in parallel within the same consumer, improving efficiency and speed.
 It enables fine-grained control over parallelism beyond the default partition-level in Kafka, allowing key-level and message-level parallelism.
 This helps in handling fixed partition counts, integrating with slow databases or services (I/O bounded), and managing queue-like message processing more effectively.
 The class is designed to optimise performance without requiring extensive changes to your existing Kafka consumer.

-It also has the capability to deduplicate messages within the topic partitions it is currently consuming from.

 To learn more about Parallel Consumers, check out the resources below (Java language):
 - [Introducing the Confluent Parallel Consumer](https://www.confluent.io/en-gb/blog/introducing-confluent-parallel-message-processing-client/)